Get instant quote

 • Ability to machine complex shapes

-• Material hardness does not affect the process
+• Material hardness does not limit the process

 • Internal contours and internal corners down to R0.02 mm

-• No direct contact between the tool and the workpiece, so delicate sections and weak materials can be machined without perceivable distortion
+• No direct contact between the tool and workpiece, so delicate sections and weak materials can be machined without noticeable distortion

 Disadvantages of EDM:

-• The additional time and cost used for creating electrodes for ram/sinker EDM
+• Additional time and cost to create electrodes for sinker EDM

-• Surface texture ends up being quite rough, so post-processing is needed for any area that’s been machined this way
+• Surface texture is relatively rough, so post-processing is required on any areas machined this way.

-If you're not sure whether the corners in your design will raise any red flags in the DFM process, or want to double-check your parts and drawings before creating a quote, contact networksales@protolabs.com.
+If you are unsure whether corner radii in your design will raise DFM issues, or want to double-check parts and drawings before requesting a quote, contact networksales@protolabs.com .

 Did you know we offer local sourcing for CNC machining?